SQream/sqream_docs/guides/client_drivers/odbc/install_configure_odbc_linux.rst

 #.
 Edit the DSN created by editing ``/etc/.odbc.ini``.
 See the parameter explanation in the section :ref:`ODBC DSN Parameters <dsn_params>`.

-Install the ODBC driver manually
+Installing the ODBC Driver Manually
 =======================================

 Use this method when you have existing ODBC DSNs on your machine.